 - Potential to lose your home if you can’t make the monthly payment

 - Perpetuation of the debt cycle if you need to borrow more to make payments

 A HELOC isn’t the right choice for everyone.
 Carefully consider the terms and potential for consequences if you can’t make payments on time.
 If you are also seeking a HELOC with bad credit, a HECM might be a better option for you.
 There is no minimum credit score so you will have an easier time getting approved than you would for a HELOC.

 A Better Alternative to Both HECM and HELOC

 If neither a HECM nor HELOC meets your needs, don’t worry.
 Other alternatives don’t require you to make payments, pay hefty fees, or leave your heirs with a home to sell upon your death.
-At EasyKnock, we know there are situations where you need to convert your equity to cash.

 What is the best way to access and use equity?
 Two common approaches are a home equity conversion model (HECM) and a home equity line of credit (HELOC).
 After comparing HECM vs. HELOC, if you are still unsure of alternative options to access equity from your home after reading this article, consult a financial advisor to discuss your options.